hirosystems/docs/docs/stacks-2.1-upgrades.md

 #### Limitations

 In the current release, contracts are not automatically deployed when running `clarinet integrate` with Stacks 2.1.
-The default devnet deployment needs to be manually applied using the command:
+The devnet deployment is manually applied using the command:

 `$ clarinet deployments apply --devnet`

 ## Stacks Blockchain API

-The following are the updates for the API endpoints with the Stacks 2.1 updates.
+The following updates for the API endpoints are for the Stacks 2.1 upgrade.

 ### Distinguish contract versions

 This section explains the new property returned with the following existing endpoints.

-The endpoints `/extended/v1/tx/<txid>` and `/extended/v1/contract/<contract-id>` now returns a new property, `clarity_version.`
+The endpoints `/extended/v1/tx/<txid>` and `/extended/v1/contract/<contract-id>` now return a new property, `clarity_version.`

-For a versioned smart contract transaction, if you run the above endpoints, you will see a new property in the sample response as shown below with Clarity version 2:
+The sample response with the new property is shown below:

 ```
 {